gazebosim/gz-sim/tutorials/log.md

 * If only `--record`, all files are recorded to `~/.ignition/gazebo/log/<timestamp>`.
 * If `--record-path` is specified:
-    * If the path doesn't exit, logs are recorded there.
+    * If the path doesn't exist, logs are recorded there.
     * If the path exists:
         * If no `--log-overwrite`, logs are recorded to a new path with a number appended, i.e. `/tmp/log(1)`, `/tmp/log(2)`...